 Chemours evaluates the carrying value of long-lived assets to be held and used when events or changes in circumstances indicate the carrying value may not be recoverable.
-For purposes of recognition or measurement of an impairment loss, the assessment is performed at the lowest level for which identifiable cash flows can be identified, which varies, but is at least the level at which Chemours assesses goodwill for impairment, or lower.
 The carrying value of a long-lived asset is considered impaired when the total projected undiscounted cash flows from the asset are separately identifiable and are less than its carrying value.
 In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair value of the long-lived asset.
 The fair value methodology used is an estimate of fair market value which is made based on prices of similar assets or other valuation methodologies including present value techniques.
 Long-lived assets to be disposed of other than by sale are classified as held for use until their disposal.
 Long-lived assets to be disposed of by sale are classified as held for sale and are reported at the lower of carrying amount or fair market value less cost to sell.
 Depreciation is discontinued for long-lived assets classified as held for sale.